rp-tooling/oldcharai/README.md

 2. Go to "https://plus.character.ai/chat/characters/search/?query=nothing"
 3. Click cancel on all "are you sure" prompts that pop up.
 > [!CAUTION]
-> If C.AI asks you to leave the page, PLEASE CLICK NO! \nOtherwise you will be DOWNGRADED to NewUI
+> If C.AI asks you to leave the page, PLEASE CLICK NO!
+Otherwise you will be DOWNGRADED to NewUI

 Done!